-Part of the legal framework for a project finance transaction in the UAE involves obtaining government approvals for the project, complying with registering and filing requirements for the transaction documents, and for foreign sponsors to meet foreign ownership requirements.
-Given that the UAE is a federal structure with powers divided between the federal government and the governments of each emirate, government approvals may be required at both federal and emirate levels.
+Part of the legal framework for a project finance transaction in the UAE involves obtaining government approvals for the project, complying with the registering and filing requirements for the transaction documents, and the need for foreign sponsors to meet foreign ownership requirements.

+As the UAE is a federal structure with powers divided between the federal government and the governments of each emirate, government approvals may be required at both federal and emirate levels.